DTE Electric Company: Notable Outage Events

 In August 2023, severe storms led to what became DTE's second-largest outage event in company history, with more than 775,000 customers losing power.
 Some residents remained without electricity for up to eight days, prompting public outcry and investigations by state regulators.

-February 2023 saw another major crisis when an ice storm left approximately 600,000 DTE customers without power.
-The extended restoration time, which exceeded seven days for some customers, led to particular criticism as temperatures remained below freezing.
+In February 2023, a massive ice storm impacting the Southern part of the state left approximately 641,000 DTE customers without power.
+The extended restoration time, which exceeded seven days for many customers, led to particular criticism as temperatures remained below freezing.

 In August 2021, successive storms resulted in more than 500,000 outages.
 The company's response drew criticism when it was revealed that some customers experienced up to five separate outages within a single month.

 During a June 2021 heat wave, equipment failures at multiple substations led to rolling blackouts affecting 265,000 customers in the Metro Detroit area.
 The timing was particularly problematic as temperatures exceeded 95°F (35°C).